 Foxborough's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2014 of 19% of operating expenditures, or \$12.7 million.
-The town has an informal policy to maintain its stabilization fund at 5% of expenditures, to which it has historically adhered.

 Management has indicated a desire to increase the fund balance in the coming years through conservative budgeting and new growth.
-Foxborough has an informal policy to maintain its stabilization fund at 5% and is currently in excess of this.
+As mentioned previously, Foxborough has an informal policy to maintain its stabilization fund at 5% and is currently in excess of this.
 The town is considering formalizing this policy in the next six months.